bmino/binance-triangle-arbitrage/readme.md

 ### Install Prerequisites

-The following dependencies are required to run an instance:
+The following dependencies are recommended to run an instance:

 1. **NodeJS** - 9.11.2
-2. **Npm** - 6.4.1
+2. **Npm** - 6.6.0

-### Configuration

-All configuration is done inside the `/config` directory.
-To setup your configuration for the first time, duplicate the `config.js.example` file and remove the ".example" extension.
-This will need to be redone after each major version update where the configuration has changed.

 ### Obtain the Codebase